 Career Definition for a Commercial Artist

-Artists engage in the expression of ideas and feelings.
-Commercial artists, the U.S. Bureau of Labor Statistics (BLS) points out, www.bls.gov, use visual images to communicate a message--often an obviously commercial one.
-Commercial artists hold a variety of job titles in a wide range of industries, including publishing, broadcasting, film, digital design, advertising and marketing.
-Commercial designers work in manufacturing, for large corporations and for independent studios, according to the BLS.
+Commercial artists use visual images to communicate a message - often an obviously commercial one.
+These artists hold a variety of job titles in a wide range of industries, including publishing, broadcasting, film, digital design, advertising and marketing.
+Commercial designers work in manufacturing, for large corporations and for independent studios.

 |Education||Bachelor's degree in art|